 Please note: Florida Public Records Law requires that all information received in conjunction with City business, including email addresses, be made available to anyone upon request, unless the information is subject to a specific statutory exemption.

 Mosquito spraying for any reason (both nuisance and health-related reasons) is also a County service.
-You may get more information, including information on how the County is responding to the Zika virus threat and an online mosquito spray request form.
+You may get more information and an online mosquito spray request form.